gap-packages/subsemi/README.md

 semigroups can be fully calculated, therefore their applicability is limited to relatively small semigroups.

-Indeed, the original motivation for developing the package was the computational enumeration of transformation semigroups up to degree 4.
+The original motivation for developing the package was the computational enumeration of transformation semigroups up to degree 4.
 Instructions for recomputing those results can be found in the data/T4 folder.